Nuffield Australia 2016 Scholar

 Randall said the Australian grains industry had the highest percentage of farmers, predominantly women, working off-farm, citing the example of grain machinery as a significant investment, which often required women to work off-farm to provide for families.

-As part of his research, Randall spoke to key industry figures and policy makers, seeking to understand how the grains industry could propel more women into senior leadership roles.
+As part of his research, he spoke to key industry and policy makers, to understand how the grains industry could propel more women into senior leadership roles.

 From speaking with women across the United States, Canada, Europe and Australia, Randall found a common thread in their views, which was that the most qualified person was always the best suited to taking on managerial roles on family farms.